Cray-HPE/docs-csm/install/update_ncn_firmware.md

 1. Prepare the inventory.
 The RPMs providing firmware need to be installed:

+    >**NOTE:** the firmware package that was included in the CSM tarball was removed in CSM 1.0 beta 69 - This step will not be needed after that release.

     > When setting the CSM_PATH variable, set it to where your expanded CSM release tarball is located.

    ```bash